play-curious/booyah/README.md

 1. Put a `debugger` statement in the test you want to inspect
 2. Run the Node process that an external debugger can connect to.
 For example, on Mac, run: `node --inspect-brk node_modules/.bin/jest --runInBand`.
 3. Connect either with Chrome DevTools by going to `chrome://inspect` and selecting the Node process, or with an IDE by configuring it [as described](https://jestjs.io/docs/troubleshooting).

+To pick a specific test, you can add `-t '<name-of-test>'` to the command-line options.

+## Deployment

+Before deploying, don't forget to:

+1. Run the test with `yarn test`
+2. Generate the docs with `yarn docs`
+3. Run a build with `yarn build`

 ## Copyright